Become a Priest

 - 1A single male.Advertisement

-- 2The will to serve God.As a priest, you will be God's servant.
+- 2As a priest, you will be God's servant.
 You are not to act and decide on your own.
 You need to consult and pray to God for every decision and action that you make as He is your Master.
-You recognize that God is the master of everything, including your life and decisions.Advertisement
+You recognize that God is the master of everything, including your life and decisions.The will to serve God.Advertisement

 How to become a priest